KenBonny/A-Frame-Mazing-Architecture/A-Frame-Mazing Architecture transcript.md

 }
 ````

-A last remark: when you have side effects that can fail, publish a [business or infrastructure event]().
+A last remark: when you have side effects that can fail, publish an event or command and react to it.
 The most prevalent examples are network calls.
 A network call can fail for a multitude of reasons.
-I like to leverage built-in [retry mechanisms](https://wolverine.netlify.app/guide/handlers/error-handling.html) and [error handling](https://wolverine.netlify.app/guide/handlers/error-handling.html), so I have battle tested ways of handling failures.
+When I trigger the call to the external system in an event, I can leverage built-in [retry mechanisms](https://wolverine.netlify.app/guide/handlers/error-handling.html) and [error handling](https://wolverine.netlify.app/guide/handlers/error-handling.html) mechanisms.
+This means I have battle tested ways of handling failures.

 ## Testing